jakub-studio/theklub_theme/README.md

-# theklub_theme
-Theme for the klub site.
+# Theme for The Klub